judithlk/frontend-mentor-qr-code/README-template.md

 ### What I learned

-I started learning Sass yesterday and I was able to implement it into this project.
-Below is a snippet of sass code making use of @mixin and @include.
+I started learning Sass yesterday and I was able to implement it in this project.
+Below is a snippet of my Sass code making use of @mixin and @include.

 ```scss
 @mixin wrapper-style($height, $width) {